fieldtrip/website/development/guideline/documentation.md

 When using example data in tutorials, please use consistent naming.

 - Add a prefix to the data-name that shows what kind of data it is.
 Prefixes are: data (for raw/preprocessed data), timelock, freq, stat and source.
 For example, if you have timelocked data (ERP/ERF) of condition FIC, you can call it timelockFIC.
 So do not use 'data' for everything.
-- Save the data as a .mat file with the same name, e.g. save the variable freqFIC to the file freqFIC.mat.
+- Save the data as a .mat file with the same name, e.g., save the variable freqFIC to the file freqFIC.mat.
 - Store only one variable in every .mat file.

 ## How to add tags?